ktorio/ktor-documentation/topics/http-client_engines.md

 ```
 {src="snippets/_misc_client/DefaultEngineCreate.kt"}

 This can be useful for [multiplatform projects](http-client_multiplatform.md).
-For example, for a project targeting both [Android and iOS](https://kotlinlang.org/docs/mobile/create-first-app.html), you can add the [Android](#android) dependency to the `androidMain` source set and the [Ios](#ios) dependency to the `iosMain` source set.
+For example, for a project targeting both [Android and iOS](https://kotlinlang.org/docs/mobile/create-first-app.html), you can add the [Android](#android) dependency to the `androidMain` source set and the [Darwin](#darwin) dependency to the `iosMain` source set.
 The necessary dependency will be selected at compile time.

 ## Configure an engine {id="configure"}